-A2.
 Water-Quality Sampling at Virgin River at Littlefield, AZ

-Water-quality data (temperature, specific conductance, sediment-concentration, and chemical analyses) have been collected at the Virgin River at Littlefield from 1948 to 2016, at quarterly intervals or more frequently under several different USGS programs.
+Water-quality data (temperature, specific conductance, sediment-concentration, and chemical analyses) have been collected at the Virgin River at Littlefield from 1948 to 2017, at quarterly intervals or more frequently under several different USGS programs.
 Long-term records of water quality, particularly sediment and chemical constituents contributing to salt-loading problems, are important for this site to establish base-line loadings to Lake Mead over a full range of hydrologic conditions.
-AUTHORITY funds will be matched with available USGS Nevada Water Science Center cooperative federal matching funds to maintain a water-quality record at this important station for the following constituents and indicators:
+USGS will allocate Federal Matching Funds to maintain a water-quality record at this important station for the following constituents and indicators: